Fundament-Software/scopes/doc/dataformat.rst

 Left-Hand Nesting
 ^^^^^^^^^^^^^^^^^

-When using infix notation, conditional blocks or functions producing functions, lists occur that nest at the head level rather than the tail::
+When using infix notation, conditional blocks, or functions producing functions, lists occur that nest at the head level rather than the tail::

     ((((a b)